 The EOS Rebel T7 is the most compact and capable sleek entry-level DSLR by Canon.
 It features not only versatile imaging capabilities but also a helpful feature-set.
-It incorporates a 24.1MP APS-C CMOS sensor along with a DIGIC 4+ image processor to produces high-resolution and clearer stills with a flexible native sensitivity range from ISO 100-6400 and reduced noise.
+It incorporates a 24.1MP APS-C CMOS sensor and a DIGIC 4+ image processor to produce high-resolution and clearer stills with a flexible native sensitivity range from ISO 100-6400 and reduced noise.
 The sensitivity range can be further expanded to ISO 12800 for photographing in low-light situations.

 The sensor and processor also combine to provide speed throughout the camera system as well.
-Due to them, this camera can afford shooting up to 3 fps shooting, which suits photographing moving subjects.
+This camera can afford shooting up to 3 fps shooting, which suits photographing moving subjects.
 Full HD 1080p video recording at 30 fps is also possible.
-For working in a variety of lighting conditions, it can be further expanded to ISO 12800 to benefit photographing in low-light situations.
+Working in a variety of lighting conditions can be further expanded to ISO 12800 to benefit photographing in low-light situations.

-To benefit shooting, there is a 9-point AF system as well, which incorporates a single center cross-type AF point for enhanced accuracy and speed in mixed and low-contrast lighting conditions.
+There is a 9-point AF system as well, which incorporates a single center cross-type AF point for enhanced accuracy and speed in mixed and low-contrast lighting conditions.
 It also has contrast-detection, which offers refined autofocus precision in live view.
 The focusing system also features an AI Servo AF mechanism for faster tracking.
-However, the drawback is that this autofocusing is not available for recording videos
+However, the drawback is that this autofocusing is not available for recording videos.

 Then the optical design also has one aspherical element to control spherical aberrations leading to higher clarity.
-There is also an Optical Image Stabilizer to minimize the appearance of camera shake resulting in sharper handheld shooting.
+There is also an Optical Image Stabilizer to minimize camera shake’s appearance, resulting in sharper handheld shooting.

 It also has many complementary features.
 These include Scene Intelligent Auto mode for selecting appropriate camera settings resulting in accurate exposures, feature guide for familiarizing with various camera features, and many more.
 It also has displays short descriptions for easy operation.

 There are Basic+ and Creative Auto modes as well to simplify the process of achieving certain innovative looks.
-The Filters it employs, such as Toy Camera, Fisheye, and Miniature Effect allows users to refine the scene in-camera, and include, among others.
+The Filters it employs, such as Toy Camera, Fisheye, and Miniature Effect, allow users to refine the scene in-camera and include others.
 Then the Auto White Balance features lead to accurate color rendering and adjustments for warmer tones.
-Then it also has in-built Wi-Fi with NFC, which allows wireless connecting with smartphones or tablets for instant sharing of photos and movies online and also enables wireless remote control.
+It also has in-built Wi-Fi with NFC, which allows wireless connecting with smartphones or tablets for instant sharing of photos and movies online and enables wireless remote control.

 All in all, it is a versatile camera with abundant features that meet all the requirements!